 History & Heritage Museums

-Royal Palace of Caserta Ticket from Naples USD 56’s museums help you step through the region’s timeline with clear exhibits and well‑curated collections.
+Uxmal, Cenote Peba, and Chocolate Museum Tour USD 120’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
 Expect artifacts, multimedia displays, and concise interpretation panels.

 Most venues are walkable or connected by public transport, and many offer audio guides or rotating exhibitions that spotlight local stories alongside global context.